Grain Belt Express Project - Invenergy

 Invenergy is a Chicago, Illinois based energy company.
 It acquired the Grain Belt Project from Clean Line (a Texas-based investment company) in 2018.
 Clean Line initially proposed several transmission lines similar to the Grain Belt across the country designed to transmit wind-generated energy from the Plains States to Eastern portions of the Country where demand is higher.
 To date, none of the lines initially proposed by Clean Line have been constructed.
 The Grain Belt Express is unique from traditional transmission lines in terms of the type and capacity of electricity it will carry.

-There are currently no lines of this type or capacity in existence in the Western Hemisphere.
+There are currently no lines of this type or capacity in existence in the United States.
 By way of comparison, recent transmission line projects in Northern Missouri include the Transource (KCPL) Midwest Transmission Line currently under construction and the proposed ATXI (Ameren) Mark Twain Transmission Line.
-Both of these lines are 345kv that will transport alternating current.
+Both of these lines are 345kv that will transport AC, or alternating current.

 The Grain Belt Express project originates in Kansas (where the wind energy would be generated) and ends in Indiana, where the energy would be placed on the "power grid."
 Clean Line - and now Invenergy - has suggested that some Missouri municipal utilities may purchase some of the power as it passes through Missouri, but they are not bound to do so.
 The project will cross 206 miles through a total of eight Missouri counties and across the land of hundreds of property owners.
 An overview map shows the location of the line: